PLUkraine/Raytracer-cpp/README.md

 # Raytracer-cpp
 Implementation of a raytracing algorithm for CG.

+## Features
+This project features an implementation of a basic raycasting algorithm to create rich and beautiful images.
+It is capable of rendering spheres, ellipsoids and triangles.

+To shade the scene the Blinn-Phong lighning model was used.
+In addition, this project has recursive raytracing imlemented to support reflectivity (and refraction in a future).

+It doesn't feature early collision test to reduce number of ray-object intersection tests yet.
+However, it features multithreaded solution to speed the rendering process up.

 ## Dependencies
 This project uses [GLM](https://glm.g-truc.net/0.9.9/index.html) and [FreeImage](http://freeimage.sourceforge.net/) libraries.
 Include both of them before compiling this application.